Los Angeles Credit Card Fraud Attorneys

 - Possessing materials or equipment to counterfeit credit cards

 - Trafficking credit cards

-- Selling merchandise purchased with stolen credit cards for cash or over the Internet
+- Selling merchandise purchased with stolen credit cards for cash or over the internet

 Federal Penalties for Credit Card Fraud

 Engaging in fraudulent activities with credit cards can carry a punishment of up to 10 years in prison under federal law.
-Depending on the circumstances and the type of fraud involved, the penalty in some cases can reach to 20 years in prison.
+Depending on the circumstances and the type of fraud involved, the penalty in some cases can reach up to 20 years in prison.